 Dried ginger root can be added to your kombucha simply by adding a few pieces to the bottle in the second ferment or it can be made into a herbal infusion and once cooled this can be added to the bottle in the second fermentation.
 Both methods give a slightly different flavour so experiment and see which you prefer.

 In order to make this tea successfully, the trick is to truly simmer the ginger root, not just steep it in hot water.
-Merely steeping the ginger root in hot water will give you little more than water with a tinge of ginger flavor.
-But in boiling the ginger, you’re able to actually extract the flavor and “essence” of ginger right into the water, making a powerful and spirited tea.
+Merely steeping the ginger root in hot water will give you little more than water with a tinge of ginger flavour.
+But in boiling the ginger, you’re able to actually extract the flavour and “essence” of ginger right into the water, making a powerful and spirited tea.
 Basically you simply need simmer the ginger root with water, i tend to use around a tablespoon per 500ml of water but this can be adjusted depending on personal preference.